replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/06-completing-the-install/assignment.md

 ### Running Preflight Checks

 The Admin Console will run preflight checks it finds in the release.
-Preflight checks are YAML object processed by the Admin Console to assure that your customer has met the prerequisites to successfully install your application.
+Preflight checks are YAML object processed by the Admin Console to ensure that your customer has met the prerequisites to successfully install your application.
 They can be included as standard manifests within the Embeddded Cluster release or as secrets within your application's Helm chart.
 We strongly